iAmKankan/MachineLearning_With_Python/Supervised/Logistic Regrassion/README.md

 * [Logistic Regression Definition](#logistic-regression-definition)
 * [What is Regression](#what-is-regression)
 * [Difference between Linear Regression and Logistic Regression](#difference-between-linear-regression-and-logistic-regression)
+* Logistic Regression Approaches
+   * Probabilistic Appraoch
+   * Geometric Approach (Distance Based Approach)
+   * Log-Loss Based Approach

 ## Logistic Regression Assumptions
 ![grape](https://user-images.githubusercontent.com/12748752/126882595-d1f5449e-14bb-4ab3-809c-292caf0858a1.png)
+* There should be a linear relationship in data (data should be linearly separable).
 * It assumes that there is minimal or no multicollinearity among the independent variables.
 * It usually requires a large sample size to predict properly.
 * It assumes the observations to be independent of each other.
+* Homoscedasticity: The variance of residual should be the same for any value of X.

 ### Logistic Regression Definition
 ![plum](https://user-images.githubusercontent.com/12748752/126882596-b9ba4645-7001-435e-9a3c-d4416a2543c1.png)
 * **Regression refers to a set of methods for modeling the relationship between one or more independent variables and a dependent variable.**